ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="upgrading-ilias"></a>
 # Upgrading ILIAS

 The easiest way to update ILIAS is using Git, please note that this is only possible if you installed ILIAS via git as advised in this document.
-Before you start you should consider to:
+Before you start you SHOULD consider to:

   * Backup your database
   * Backup your docroot